MaxeR29/steeldata-SQL/Challenge5/Readme.md

 Task 10: It was a bit hard and interesting task.
 Think did it good.
 If you will have some suggestions I'm open for it :)

+Task 11: Had some questions to this task.